Clifford Hierarchy Stabilizer Codes: Transversal Non-Clifford Gates and Magic: Logical CS gate in 2D

 First we will show that is a well-defined boundary.
 The topological action $\omega=\pi a_{\rd}\cup a_{\gr}\cup a_{\bl}+\pi a_{\rd}'\cup a_{\gr}'\cup a_{\bl}'$ manifestly becomes trivial for the boundaries (1) and (2).
 For boundary (3), the action restricted to the unbroken subgroup on the boundary becomes

 This is trivial in the cohomology for $\mathbb{Z}_2$ cocycles $a_{\rd},a_{\gr},a_{\bl}$, and thus boundary (3) is also a valid gapped boundary.

 Next, let us look at the possible non-contractible Pauli $Z$ strings.
+We will focus on the Pauli $Z$ strings associated with the first two copies of the Clifford stabilizer model.
 These strings are generated by the strings shown in Fig.~\ref{fig:cslogicalqubit}.
 There are two independent Pauli $Z$ strings, and their eigenvalues label the two logical qubits.
 We can also pull each junction of the Pauli string in Fig.~\ref{fig:cslogicalqubit} to either the lower left or lower right corner: for the left figure, the logical operator becomes the $Z^{\rd}=Z'^{\bl}$ string on the bottom, while for the right figure it becomes the $Z^{\bl}=Z'^{\rd}$ string on the bottom boundary.
 In other words, the two logical qubits can also be labeled by the holonomy of the $\mathbb{Z}_2$ gauge fields $a_{\rd}=a_{\bl}'$ and $a_{\bl}=a_{\rd}'$ on the bottom boundary.

 Next, let us study the automorphism symmetry in the presence of these boundaries.